Foundations for social care and social work practice

 - about the development of the key roles of social care and social work with individuals, families, groups and communities

-- the main areas of knowledge, skills, values and processes underpinning social care and social work, and enable you to apply them to practice and/or case study examples
+- main areas of knowledge, skills, values and processes underpinning social care and social work, that will enable you to apply them to practice and/or case study examples

 - awareness of professional identity across the UK and internationally

 - key digital and information literacy skills and reflective writing.

 There are no formal entry requirements for this module.
 However, you will need access to a social care/social work setting to complete your verified practice learning.
 This can include voluntary work or through your employing agency.
 In Wales, your completed practice experience must have taken place within the last six months.